 3) If you have enjoyed your visits and experiences with the Augustinians and the feeling is reciprocal, you will be invited to make an application.
 Upon acceptance, you will try living the Augustinian way of life at St. Rita House, in San Francisco, as a pre-novice.

-Members of the 2012-2013 International English-Speaking Novitiate, in Racine, WI, USA.
+Members of the 2013-2014 International English-Speaking Novitiate, in Racine, WI, USA.
 Each year a novitiate class begins in late August, lasting for one year.
-The novices focus on prayer, Augustinian spirituality, Augustinian History, and personal formation in Augustinian community life.
+The novices focus on prayer, both personal and communal, Augustinian spirituality, Augustinian history, and personal formation in Augustinian community life.